How Much Do Doctors Make a Year in California?

 Step-by-Step Guide to Filling out a FAFSA Form for the First Time

-12 Steps to Filling Out the FAFSA Form for School Year 2023-2024
+12 Steps to Filling Out the FAFSA Form for School Year 2025-2026

 This year, Federal Student Aid (FSA) estimates that filling out the Free Application for Federal Student Aid (FAFSA®) takes less than one hour.
-Read on for the information you’ll need, the step to take before going to the FAFSA site, and what to expect when filling out the application online.
+Read on for the information you’ll need, the steps to take before going to the FAFSA site, and what to expect when filling out the application online.

-Completing the FAFSA Application for Academic Year 2023-2024
+Completing the FAFSA Application for Academic Year 2025-2026

 If this is your first time submitting the FAFSA, you’ll be glad to know that it usually takes less time after the first time (yes, FAFSA is submitted annually.)
-Last year, renewing the FAFSA application took an average 35 minutes, compared to submitting for the first time, which took an average 54 minutes, according to the Department of Education.

 Not quite ready to submit your FAFSA, but want an estimate of your student aid package?
 You can fill out an abridged Federal Student Aid Estimator .